 For example, in case of a taxpayer with a calendar taxable year, enter the total distributable share on the partnership or special partnership's loss included on the income tax return filed on April 15 of the previous year (or later if you requested an extension of time to file your return).
-To determine the total loss claimed on the previous year return, add lines 5(c) and 8 and compare with line 12 of Part II from Schedule R Corporation included on the previous year return.
-In order to add lines 5(c) and 8 use the parenthesis for line 8, if the excess is a loss.
-If line 12 of Part II is zero or more than zero, add lines 5(c), 8 and 9 of Part II.
-For example, if line 5(c) of Part II is \$12,000, line 8 of Part II (\$2,000) and line 9 of Part II \$2,000, the result will be \$12,000 (\$12,000 + (\$2,000) + \$2,000).
-If line 12 of Part II is less than zero, you must add lines 5(c) and 8 of Part II and subtract the corresponding share of the available loss of the previous year and not used, reflected on line 12 of Part II.
+To determine the total loss claimed on the previous year return, add lines 6(c) and 9 and compare with line 13 of Part II from Schedule R Corporation included on the previous year return.
+In order to add lines 6(c) and 9 use the parenthesis for line 9, if the excess is a loss.
+If line 13 of Part II is zero or more than zero, add lines 6(c), 9 and 10 of Part II.
+For example, if line 6(c) of Part II is \$12,000, line 9 of Part II (\$2,000) and line 10 of Part II \$2,000, the result will be \$12,000 (\$12,000 + (\$2,000) + \$2,000).
+If line 13 of Part II is less than zero, you must add lines 6(c) and 9 of Part II and subtract the corresponding share of the available loss of the previous year and not used, reflected on line 13 of Part II.

-- (b) The distributable share on partnership or special partnership's capital assets loss. - (c) Distributions made to the partner by the partnership or special partnership, whether in cash or in property, including tax exempt income. - (d) The amount claimed as credit against the income tax in the previous taxable year for investments made in partnership or special partnership engaged in the production of feature films or under the Puerto Rico Tourism Development Act of 1993, the Puerto Rico Capital Investment Fund Act, the Puerto Rico Agricultural Tax Incentives Act, as amended, or any other credit admitted by law to the partners related to the partnership or special partnership's activities. - (e) The amount claimed as credit against the income tax for withholding of tax at source from the distributable share made to a resident partner (30%) or to a non-resident alien partner (29%). - (f) Any expense from the partnership or special partnership not allowed as a deduction while determining your net income and that is not capitalized. - (g) The distributable share on net losses from tax exempt operations under the Tourism Incentives Act of 1983 and the Tourism Development Act of 1993. - (h) Only in the case of partnerships, the charitable contributions made to eligible entities.
+- (b) The distributable share on partnership or special partnership's capital assets loss. - (c) Distributions made to the partner by the partnership or special partnership, whether in cash or in property, including tax exempt income. - (d) The amount claimed as credit against the income tax in the previous taxable year for investments made in partnership or special partnership engaged in the production of feature films or under the Puerto Rico Tourism Development Act of 1993, the Puerto Rico Capital Investment Fund Act, the Puerto Rico Agricultural Tax Incentives Act, as amended, or any other credit admitted by law to the partners related to the partnership or special partnership's activities. - (e) The amount claimed as credit against the income tax for withholding of tax at source from the distributable share made to a resident partner (30%) or to a non-resident alien partner (29%). - (f) Any expense from the partnership or special partnership not allowed as a deduction while determining your net income and that is not capitalized. - (g) The distributable share on net losses from tax exempt operations under the Tourism Incentives Act of 1983 and the Tourism Development Act of 1993. - (h) Only in the case of partnerships, the charitable contributions made to eligible entities. - (i) Partner's debts assumed and quaranteed by the partnership.

-Line 4 - If the amount on this line is less than zero, enter zero.
+Line 5 - If the amount on this line is less than zero, enter zero.